What It Is

 How To Remove It

-Like ball moss, over-colonization can prevent the host tree’s ability to produce food in its leaves.
+, over-colonization can prevent the host tree’s ability to produce food in its leaves.
 If your tree is overwhelmed by Spanish moss, you can consider removing the plant by hand or treating with a copper sulfate-based product such as Blue Shield, TC Tribasic Copper Sulfate, Basic Copper 53, or Micro-Flo.

 More importantly, hire a reputable arborist to look into the general health of the host tree.
 A healthy tree can co-exist with Spanish moss without being out-competed.